genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## GetAutoIncrementCount

-This works like the **GetSequenceCount**, but for auto increment INT values defined in dictionaries.
+This works similarly to `GetSequenceCount`, but for auto increment INT values defined in dictionaries.

-Usage
+### Syntax

 ```bash
 GetAutoIncrementCount